 • Westminster Presbyterian Church

 • Wright State University, Theater Department

 If you would like to make a donation, please donate online:

 Or send a check, payable to “Cities of Peace” to the following address.
 We are a 501(c)3 and all donations are tax exempt.

 Cities of Peace, Inc.

 Dayton, Ohio, 43459

 On International Day of Peace, September 21, 2010, the Mayor of Dayton, Gary Leitzell, and the City Commission officially recognized Dayton, Ohio: City of Peace.
 The Proclamation was read at the Missing Peace Art Space to an audience of mostly young people by then City Commissioner Nan Whaley.

-This photo collage is an astounding display of UNITY and peace-building in Dayton, Ohio for Peace Month, 2016.
-100 participating organizations; thousands of kids and adults; 35 events the whole month of September honoring the U.N.’s International Day of Peace.
+These photo collages are an astounding display of UNITY and peace-building in Dayton, Ohio for Peace Month.
+100 participating organizations; thousands of kids and adults; 35-50 events the whole month of September honoring the U.N.’s International Day of Peace.
 When those who gather in the streets for peace overwhelm those who lurk in the shadows of anger, we will emerge from the ignorance of violence.

 Note: If information or photos used here are copyrighted, please contact us and we will immediately delete the copyrighted material.